itrascastro/itrascastro.github.io/_posts/2026-05-03-baratos-net-privacy-first-deal-discovery.md

 In practical terms, the philosophy is this:

+- no registration is required
+- no email address is requested
+- browsing is meant to stay fully anonymous
 - the site should be useful without asking you for personal data
 - the value should come from showing and filtering offers well
 - the product should not depend on knowing who you are

 That matters to me.
 Too many websites in this space are really data collection products with a deals layer on top.
-I want Baratos.net to stay closer to the opposite idea: a straightforward utility that helps you find interesting offers and get out.
+I want Baratos.net to stay closer to the opposite idea: a straightforward utility that helps you find interesting offers and get out, without turning the visit into a registration funnel or a profiling exercise.

 ## What the Project Does